joelbeckham/joelbeckham.com/content/post/2012-02-10-f12-developer-tools-disabled-in-ie8.md

 tags:
   - IE
 ---
-For some reason I couldn&#8217;t pull the up the F12 Developer tools in IE8.
+For some reason I couldn't pull the up the F12 Developer tools in IE8.
 The menu item was grayed out.
-Here&#8217;s how I got them back:
+Here's how I got them back:

   1. Start up gpedit.msc
   2. Go to **_Computer Configuration_** -> **_Administrative Templates_** -> **_Windows Components_** -> **_Internet Explorer_** -> **_Toolbars_**
   3. Right click on **_Turn off Developer Tools_** -> **_Edit_**
   4. I set it **_Disabled_**.
-You could try enabling then disabling it if just disabling it doesn&#8217;t work.
+You could try enabling then disabling it if just disabling it doesn't work.

 &#160;